nagendramishr/mini-rag-quickstart/README.md

 #### 2. Create a new Logic App

 The logic app will be used to shuttle message between the chat and **Azure Functions**.
-Create a new Logic in the Azure Portal.
+Create a new **Logic App** in the Azure Portal.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/6f5c2315-812f-417a-b1b2-3d82973125ab" width="500">